chahalltek/eat-platform/README.md

-This project is a [Next.js](https://nextjs.org) application with CI guardrails baked in for security- and compliance-sensitive features.
+The ETE platform is a [Next.js](https://nextjs.org) application with CI guardrails baked in for security- and compliance-sensitive features.

 ## Definition of Done (DoD) enforcement